 Increasingly these are being developed and updated regarding career choices and queries, with some excellent FAQ sections.
 Worth exploring.

-A generic step by step process to enable you to identify your strengths, values and ethics which can then be mapped against a range of career and specialty options.
+A generic step by step process to enable you to identify your strengths, values and ethics which can then be mapped against a range of career and specialty options

-Sci59 is an on-line psychometric tool from the Open University designed to help medical students and doctors make career decisions.
+Free to members of the BMA, Sci59 is an on-line psychometric tool from the Open University designed to help medical students and doctors make career decisions.
 It can be used to raise your personal awareness of your strengths and weaknesses.
 It then maps these against the specialties to produce a list of the 10 best matches and the 10 least suitable matches.
 Most appropriate for use by final year medical students or those in the Foundation years, particularly if you are totally undecided.